leta199/Trading-Analytics/README.md

 ## METHODS AND TECHNIQUES
 The key questions we would like to answer are:

-1) What stocks have historically had a higher than average opening, closing and high?
+1) What stocks have historically had a higher than average opening, closing and high ?
-2) What are the most popular shares by quantity sold and in which countries?
+2) What are the most popular shares by quantity sold and in which countries ?

 ### DATA
 For this query we began by defining the requirements to keep track of our stock information and based our tables on these business requirements.